-Lockers: Students are expected to put winter coats, backpacks, purses, and other items not needed for the classroom activity in their locker.
-Lockers assigned to students are the property of the school district and may be inspected at any time.
+Students are expected to put winter coats, backpacks, purses, and other items not needed for classroom activity in their locker.
 Students may not switch lockers and are recommended not to share.
 Individuals are responsible for what is in their locker and how it looks at all times.
-The school is not responsible for lost or stolen items: it's best to keep your locker locked and not share the combination with others.
+A combination lock is provided by